Medical Malpractice Lawyers

 - The approximate amount of attorneys’ fees if we go to trial

-Our medical malpractice lawyers will advise you if it is in your best interest to file a lawsuit or accept a settlement offer.
+Our medical malpractice attorneys will advise you if it is in your best interest to file a lawsuit or accept a settlement offer.

-Under Florida law, a lawsuit must be filed within 60 days of receiving the defendant's response or before the statute of limitations expires, whichever deadline is later.
+Under Florida law, medical malpractice lawsuits must be filed within 60 days of receiving the defendant’s response or before the statute of limitations expires, whichever deadline is later.

 How Do I Prove Medical Malpractice?

-If you file a medical malpractice lawsuit, there are five things you need to prove to achieve a favorable outcome:
+When it comes to medical negligence lawsuits, there are five things you need to prove to achieve a favorable outcome:

 You must prove that you agreed to be treated by the medical professional you are accusing of malpractice.
 The doctor-patient relationship is also established if you received treatment, absent an agreement between yourself and the medical professional in question.